sikol/sk-cio/docs/address.rst

         switch (af) {
         case AF_INET:
         case AF_INET6:
-            // We know the address at compile time. do_something(af);
+            // We know the address family at compile time. do_something(af);
             break;

         case AF_UNSPEC: {
-            // We can determine the address at runtime. int family = address_family(addr);
+            // We can determine the address family at runtime. int family = address_family(addr);
             do_something(family);
             break;